prudhvi193/Performance-Analysis-between-OLSR-and-DSR-Routing-Protocols-using-NS3-Simulator/README.md

 ii) Programming Languages: C++

-iii) Other Software: NS3, VMWare 12.0, Trace Metrics, Python Visualizer
+iii) Other Software: NS3, VMWare 12.0, Trace Metrics, Python Visualizer, Text Editor as IDE in Ubuntu

+"Project Report.pdf" : This file navigates through different stages in the development of the project and also gives a clear outline on how we had brought our assumptions on different parameters while performing a comparison between the proactive and the reactive protocols.
+This report also gives an explanation on how to use the Trace Metrics and Python Visualizer tools for the NS3 MANET routing protocols and estimate their associated parametric values.